 Any post-secondary student currently enrolled full-time in a post-secondary institution, and majoring in the field of materials science and engineering, or a related engineering discipline, is eligible for Material Advantage Student Membership upon application and payment of dues.

 How To Join?

-Students may join online at www.materialadvantage.org.
-Paper applications are available for download at the Material Advantage website.
+Students may individually join online at www.materialadvantage.org.